rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/layout.md

 - `template`: The name of the [Blaze](http://docs.meteor.com/#/full/blaze_render) template that renders the content for this _workflow step_.
 - `enabled`: Whether this _workflow step_ should be enabled or not

-## How Reaction incorporates Layouts and Workflows
+## How Demand incorporates Layouts and Workflows

 Now that we've looked into the structure of the Layout arrays with Workflow processes and steps, let's discuss how Layouts are used.